alex-hhh/ActivityLog2/etc/scripts/README.md

   RACKET_DIR seems to be ignored by the racket installer itself when running on Azure Pipelines

-* `install-inno-setup.ps1` -- this script will install [Inno
-  Setup](http://www.jrsoftware.org/isinfo.php), it can currently install only a specific version in the default location.
-Given that the Inno setup site does not support high amounts of traffic, the installer was placed on Google Drive and this script will download it from there.  **NOTE** this is not used anymore, since Inno Setup is already installed on the build image.

 * `setup-catalog.sh` -- this script will setup the directory at
   $PROJECT_ROOT/pkgs to be a Racket package catalog which is consulted by `raco pkg install` when looking for packages -- it is used to install